Find The Best Insurance

 For more advice on handling your investments, read our guide to investing during the coronavirus pandemic.

 The income taxes that you need to file by July 15, 2020, are for 2019.
 The fallout from the coronavirus pandemic will not affect those taxes, because they only cover income and expenses from 2019.
 However, you may see some changes to your 2020 income taxes, which you will file in early 2021.

-If your employer doesn't withhold taxes, you may end up with a tax bill come tax season because you’re supposed to pay income taxes throughout the year.
-To avoid having a bill, independent contractors and freelancers may need to file estimated taxes.
-Estimated taxes are quarterly payments that you make to the IRS, based on the income you think you will earn during the year.
+If your employer doesn't withhold taxes now, you may end up with a tax bill next tax season.
+To avoid a bill, independent contractors and freelancers may need to file estimated taxes.
+Estimated taxes are quarterly payments that you make to the IRS, based on the income for each quarter.
 Learn more in our guide to estimated taxes.

 If you get sick with COVID-19 and have significant hospital bills, you may qualify for the medical expense deduction.

-The medical expense deduction allows you to deduct any medical or dental expenses you incur that exceed a certain percentage of your adjusted gross income (AGI).
+The medical expense deduction allows you to deduct any medical or dental expenses you incur that exceed a certain percentage of your AGI.
 On your 2020 taxes, the medical expense deduction is available for medical expenses that exceed 10% of your AGI.
 (The threshold for 2019 taxes is 7.5% of your AGI.)